On Copper PCB, Several possible problems can occur with a PCB, but you can say there are just four common causes that lead to PCB failure：

 - 5.By Applied Insulation Resin: We have epoxy resin CCL (FR -4, CEM -3) and phenolic CCL (FR -1, XPC).

-4.2 Quick Question: What Makes An Excellent CCL?
+4.2 Copper PCB—Quick Question: What Makes An Excellent CCL?

 do you like dents and scratches in your car?
-Guessing no, well same for CCL; a dent, scratch, wrinkle or pinholes can lead to a low performance in the CCL and turn the PCB.
+Guessing no, well same for CCL; a cut, gash, wrinkle, or pinholes can lead to low performance in the CCL and turn the PCB.
 So the smoother and cleaner the job, the better the performance.

 Your CCL is a base material for the PCB; it needs to conform to the size requirement of the PCB.